Self Hosting

 only allowed with cloud servers for security reason.
 You must use your own domains.

-DOM Cloud server installation is described in our GitHub repo: https://github.com/domcloud/container.
-We support installation either from latest Rocky Linux 9 or Ubuntu 24 LTS Server.
-The server requirement is pretty small, you may run it on systems as low as 2GB RAM and 30 GB storage.
+The DOM Cloud server can be installed either from latest Rocky Linux 9 or Ubuntu 24 LTS Server.
+The server requirement is pretty small, you may run it on systems with capacity as low as 2GB of RAM and 30 GB of SSD.

 After your VPS or Server running, run this as root (sudo -i